blue and brown butterfly perching on leaf

 MAIN EVENT

-Interactive, multi-modal, and engaging, the project features local musicians performing a unique “mash-up” (composition) of music, inspired by historical and current events.
+Interactive, multi-modal, and engaging, the project features local musicians performing a unique “mash-up” of live music, inspired by historical and current events.
 Music will be accompanied by visual imagery and performance art that enlivens the stage, as a humanities scholar guides the audience through a rich tapestry of art, history, story, social commentary, and philosophy.

 *What is Eudaimonia?

-An ancient Greek concept that appears in numerous philosophical texts that, depending on one’s interpretation, means something akin to: human flourishing, the good life, living well, and /or a state of being that can be achieved over the course of one’s life.
+An ancient Greek concept that appears in numerous philosophical texts that, depending on one’s interpretation, means something akin to: human flourishing, the good life, living well, and /or a state of being that can be achieved over the course of one’s life (and in this way also a practice).
 The concept has withstood the test of time insofar as eudaimonia, its interpretations, and questions it elicits about what it is to live a good life remain relevant today.
 (In fact, aspects of eudaimonia are woven into the foundation of the Declaration of Independence and our U.S. Constitution!).
 However, the concept’s centrality, avenues for explicit cultivation, and its inclusion and general consideration in our daily discourse about life, politics, and culture have waned significantly.
 Our project aims to bring eudaimonia back to center stage — as a guiding light for our discourse and thinking about daily life — in ways that might help to recalibrate our aims and expectations about what it means to live well, and elucidate art and philosophy’s value and importance relative to this.

 white and black Together We Create graffiti wall decor